 The second super important part of the day is bedtime.
-If yours needs help you can see our life-changing bedtime routine here.
+If yours needs help, you can see our life-changing bedtime routine here.
 PS.
-A smooth bedtime helps with the morning routine too!
+A smooth bedtime helps boost the morning routine, too!

 We started off this school year with a few missteps in our morning.
-I quickly realized that it was going to take a little planning (along with some trial and error) to make mornings fun (and functional) again.
+I quickly realized that it would take a little planning (along with some trial and error) to make mornings fun (and functional) again.

 We wrote a time (or estimated time) next to every task.
-Next, we calculated how much time there is between waking up and heading out the door.
+Next, we calculated the time between the alarm going off, waking up, and heading out the door.

 Here’s where the magic happens.
 (This is the reason I adore conflict resolution.)
-Laid out in front of them is a problem, they can clearly see it.
-They understand it and now they can solve it.
+Laid out in front of them is a problem with the schedule; they can clearly see it.
+They understand it, and now they can solve it.